duresaguye/Telegram-Medical-Data-ETL/README.md

 # 🚀 Telegram Medical Data ETL

 ## 📌 Project Overview
-This project is part of **10 Academy's Artificial Intelligence Mastery Week 7 Challenge** and focuses on **building a data warehouse** for Ethiopian medical businesses by scraping data from **Telegram channels**.
+This project is  focuses on **building a data warehouse** for Ethiopian medical businesses by scraping data from **Telegram channels**.

 ### 🎯 **Key Objectives**
 - Develop a **data scraping and collection pipeline** for Telegram channels.